Cultural safety: Respect and dignity in relationships

-We are working on specific cultural safety activities and resources to increase awareness, understanding and capacity within Northern Health to provide culturally safe services.
-For example:
+We are working on specific cultural safety resources to increase awareness, understanding and capacity within Northern Health to provide culturally safe services.

 Learn more